Porges/ways-to-play/11ty/src/articles/cards/japan/hanafuda/art/index.md

     size="wide"
     perRow=5
     src="Murai1.jpg;Murai2.jpg;Murai3.jpg;Murai4.jpg;Murai5.jpg;MuraiBack1.jpg;MuraiBack2.jpg;MuraiBack3.jpg;MuraiBack4.jpg;MuraiBack5.jpg"
-    alt='A tobacco card with a maple and tanzaku pattern, along with the 10 of diamonds.;A tobacco card with the moon bright and the 8 of hearts.;A tobacco card with the wisteria tanzaku and the 4 of hearts.A tobacco card with maple leaves drifting on water and the 10 of spades.A tobacco card with the November swallow and the King of hearts.;;;;;'
+    alt='A tobacco card with a maple and tanzaku pattern, along with the 10 of diamonds.;A tobacco card with the moon bright and the 8 of hearts.;A tobacco card with the wisteria tanzaku and the 4 of hearts.A tobacco card with maple leaves drifting on water and the 10 of spades.A tobacco card with the November swallow and the King of hearts.;;;;;;;'
     %}
 Fronts and backs of combination tobacco cards produced by <Noun lang="ja-Latn">Murai</Noun> Brothers, prior to 1904.
 The hand-written markings